 Using both the percent and amount of impervious cover to calculate the charge provides a way to more closely relate the drainage charge to the individual impact of each property’s development to the operations and maintenance of the City’s drainage system.

-The impervious cover data was generated using aerial photography collected in January 2015.
+The impervious cover data is generated using aerial photography collected every two years.
 Each pixel on the aerial photography represents 6 inches on the ground.
 The accuracy is suitable for defining the edges of buildings, patios, driveways and other types of impervious cover.
 This data was used to create impervious cover maps seen on the Find My Drainage Charge Map Tool.
 (For best results, use Internet Explorer 9 or higher, Firefox, Google Chrome or Safari.)

 If you make changes to impervious cover on your property, expect your drainage charge to change.
 However, there may be a lag time before changes are reflected in your charge.
 Changes that may affect your charge include increasing your parking, building an addition or adding a deck or shed.
 Removing impervious cover will reduce your charge.
 If you have removed impervious cover, please call 512-494-9400 to let us know, so we can adjust your charge for you sooner.